colosseum-wiot/user-documentation/docs/source/reservations/using_srn_reservation.rst

 Using SRN Hardware
 ~~~~~~~~~~~~~~~~

-Users should consult the :doc:`Colosseum Development Guide <colosseum_development_guide>` for information on how to access the hardware available from the containers on the SRNs.
+Users should consult the :doc:`Colosseum Development Guide </architecture/colosseum_development_guide>` for information on how to access the hardware available from the containers on the SRNs.

 ColosseumCLI for Practice Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SRNs now support a command line interface within the container which will allow users to request and configure resources during a practice-mode reservation.
-If users are using an older base container or an outdated ColosseumCLI, follow the instructions for :doc:`Installing or Updating ColosseumCLI <colosseum_cli>`.
+If users are using an older base container or an outdated ColosseumCLI, follow the instructions for :doc:`Installing or Updating ColosseumCLI </radio_api_traffic/colosseum_cli>`.

 The ColosseumCLI supports the following capabilities:

-- Practice Scenarios: :doc:`Scenarios <../../scenarios/index>`
+- Practice Scenarios: :doc:`Scenarios </scenarios/index>`
-- MCHEM Scenario Configuration: :doc:`Colosseum CLI <colosseum_cli>`
+- MCHEM Scenario Configuration: :doc:`Colosseum CLI </radio_api_traffic/colosseum_cli>`

 RadioAPI for Batch Mode
 ~~~~~~~~~~~~~~~~~~~~

 In batch mode operation, users will need to conform to the Radio Command and Control (C2) API.
-This mode of operation is not yet supported within the Colosseum, but users are provided a description of this API to help plan for how to develop their Batch Mode containers in the :doc:`Colosseum Development Guide <colosseum_development_guide>`.
+This mode of operation is not yet supported within the Colosseum, but users are provided a description of this API to help plan for how to develop their Batch Mode containers in the :doc:`Colosseum Development Guide </architecture/colosseum_development_guide>`.

 Traffic Generation
 ~~~~~~~~~~~~~~~

 At this time, traffic generation is not supported.
-Examples are provided in the :doc:`Colosseum Development Guide <colosseum_development_guide>` for how to integrate a traffic interface within your radio applications.
+Examples are provided in the :doc:`Colosseum Development Guide </architecture/colosseum_development_guide>` for how to integrate a traffic interface within your radio applications.

 Prior to Session Tear-Down
 ------------------------